phoboz/knightex/README.md

-# JousteX
+# KnighteX
-JousteX, a Game for the Vectrex Game Console with ostriches jousting against each other
+KnightX, a Game for the Vectrex Game Console with knights, riding birds, jousting against each other